Updated: Apr 2

-Lecture videos for the second week of class.
+Lecture videos in preparation for the second week of class:

 Lecture 2A: Transformational times